No woman looks forward to menopause – but it is inevitable.

-The fact of the matter is that menopause is inevitable.
-The best solution is to be prepared and face it head-on.
+The best solution is to be as well-prepared as possible and to face it head-on.

 Knowing the facts can make dealing with menopausal symptoms a much more manageable task.

 It is important to note that every woman might experience menopause a little bit differently than the next.

 And when we know what to expect, and how to deal with it, menopause does not have to be such a scary thing.

 But here are 8 facts about menopause that every woman should know…

 It is only officially menopause when you have gone a year without a period.